• Skip to main content

 Hanging Orange Bird Feeder

-• The Cornell Lab of Ornithology has loads of tips about feeding birds.
-Their tips about where to put your feeder, and what to do if birds don’t come are especially useful.
-The book I mentioned above is lots of fun to look through and it matches up types of feed with bird species so you can be sure to make the appropriate feeder for your local birds
+The Cornell Lab of Ornithology has loads of tips about feeding birds.
+Their tips about where to put your feeder, and what to do if birds don't come are particularly useful.

 Want Your Kids to Love Being Unplugged?